itsarvindhere/merge-sort/001. Count of Smaller Numbers After Self/Notes.md

 	We put "2" in the sorted array and Now j became 1 and we come out of the loop.

-	Since there is still "5" in left subarray, for it, we will add the count that we got so far.
+	Since there is still "5" in left subarray, it simply means it is bigger than all elements in the right sublist.

+	So, for this reason, for "5", the number of smaller elements is incremented by whatever length the right sublist has.

-	Do note that we are not doing = count.
-We are doing += count because when we come back to merge() method next time, It is possible that there are more elements smaller than "5".
+	Do note that we are not doing = len(right).
+We are doing += len(right) because when we come back to merge() method next time, It is possible that there are more elements smaller than "5".

 	Hence, after sorting, L = [(1,2), (0,5)].